Fall is a season that’s full of so much vibrance and color, which is why I love these fall cocktails!

 Is there a better fall combination than pumpkin and apples?
 I don’t think so.

-That said, this shandy, for me, is the epitome of fall cocktails.
+That said, this shandy, for me, is the epitome of fall alcohol.
 It’s wonderfully sweet, spicy, and warming.

-Because it only contains half a glass of beer, it’s not too strong.
+The best part is it only contains half a glass of beer, so it’s not too strong.
 It’s the perfect nightcap if you ask me.

 Pumpkin butter, vanilla vodka, and ginger beer join forces to make an amazing cocktail/dessert!

-It’s like a slice of pumpkin pie, but instead of eating it, you’ll sip it.
+This Moscow Mule is like pumpkin pie, but with a strong & bubbly alcohol punch.
+Also, instead of eating it, you’ll sip it.

-The sweetness and richness of the pumpkin butter, the warmth of the ginger beer, and the bitterness of vodka create such a wonderful flavor combination.
+The sweetness and richness of the pumpkin butter, the warmth of the ginger beer, and the bitterness of vodka create some awesome flavor combination.

 Honey roasted pear – this alone already sounds so exciting!
 This sparkling cocktail is bright and festive, to say the least.